remmzytom/movie_recommendation_system/README.md

 #### Customization and Filters:
 Users can refine their recommendations based on specific criteria like the release year, ratings, and runtime to tailor their viewing experience.

+<br><br>

-### Conclusion
+## Conclusion
 This use case has been a comprehensive project showcasing a blend of data analysis, visualization, machine learning, and business insights.
 Below is a summary of the key achievements, insights, and learning outcomes.

-<br><br>

-## Achievements¶
+### Achievements
 #### 1. Extensive Data Analysis and insights
 Analyzed various aspects of movie data such as genre distribution, average ratings, number of votes, and runtimes.
 Gained insights into how movie releases have trended over the years and identified major shifts in production related to technological advancements and the rise of streaming services.